 So, there must be at least one child bucket $h^*$ with $d^+_{h^*}(v)<p_{h^*}(v)$, and $node_{h(v)}$ can identify such a bucket.
 (Concurrently, the higher-level higher-degree neighbors of $v$ are moved to a child bucket, but this does not affect $d^+_{h^*}(v)$.)
 This is possible in $O(1)$ rounds as $G_{h(v)}^+$ (By (1) of this lemma) is of size $O(n)$ and is gathered at $node_{h(v)}$ by spending $O(1)$ rounds.

 \paragraph{Inductive step:} Consider iteration $r+1$.

 \paragraph{1.} For a bucket $x$, let bucket $x'$ be its parent.
-The nodes present in bucket $x$ are a subset of the nodes present in the bucket $x'$ in iteration $r+1$.
-This is because, by induction hypothesis, any node in bucket $x$ in iteration $r+1$ was moved from the bucket $x'$ to bucket $x$ in iteration $r$.
+The nodes present in bucket $x$ are a subset of the nodes present in the bucket $x'$ in iteration $r$.
+This is because, by the induction hypothesis, every node in bucket $x$ in iteration $r+1$ was moved from the bucket $x'$ to bucket $x$ in iteration $r$.
 Also, the nodes present in bucket $x$ in iteration $r$ are now in some child bucket of $x$.
-Furthermore, as any descendent bucket of $x$ is also a descendent bucket of $x'$, any edge present in $G^+_x$ in iteration $r+1$ was also present in $G_{x'}^+$ in iteration $r$.
-So, $G_x^+$ in iteration $r+1$ is a subgraph of $G_{x'}^+$ in interation $r$ (which is of size $O(n)$ by the induction hypothesis).
+Furthermore, as every descendant bucket of $x$ is also a descendant bucket of $x'$, every edge present in $G^+_x$ in iteration $r+1$ was also present in $G_{x'}^+$ in iteration $r$.
+So, $G_x^+$ in iteration $r+1$ is a subgraph of $G_{x'}^+$ in iteration $r$ (which is of size $O(n)$ by the induction hypothesis).